dev-nazmulislam/javascript-short-note/README.md

 console.log(words[3]); // expected output: "fox"
 const chars = str.split("");
 console.log(chars[8]); // expected output: "k"
 ```

+### toString()

-- toString() `The toString() method returns a string as a string.
+> The `toString()` method returns a string as a string.
 This method does not change the original string.
-The toString() method can be used to convert a string object into a string.`
+The toString() method can be used to convert a string object into a string.

+### length

-- str.length `The length property returns the length of a string.
-The length property of an empty string is 0.`
+> The `length` property returns the length of a string.
+The length property of an empty string is 0.

 ```Js
 const str = 'Life, the universe and everything.
 Answer:';
 console.log(str.length); // expected output:  42
 ```

 ### Escape Notation